 Here was one big writer wanting nobody me to come talk to his students and another making sure to check with nobody me in a choice of wine.
 Over the summer, Bernice introduced me to her best friends and invited me to her daughter’s college going-away party.
 Then Lynn paid me a handsome honorarium to talk to his classes.
 And, Bernice was just as prolific as Lynn in her literary fiction as well as contemporary fiction under a nom de plume.
 Yet, all of my emails or calls were answered by both of them.

-What these authors were teaching—above teaching us how to write—was “How to Be,” the title of Harriette Cole’s guidebook to etiquette, comportment and general social wellness.
+What these authors were teaching—above teaching us how to write—was “How to Be: A Guide to Contemporary Living for African-Americans,” the title of Harriette Cole’s guidebook to etiquette, comportment and general social wellness.
 They were showing themselves as human beings with personas far beyond themselves, to the degree they had come face-to-face with a young woman who knew them through words they had spoken on the page.
 They were real and honest in those personas, as to revel in a chance to be themselves in the company of another “author” who might get it.

 Lynn was, in his time, the Lady Gaga of novelists.
 He ate, breathed, lived and worked for his fans.
 His website appeared to be a love letter to us.
 He told me actually did answer all his emails.
 I know; he answered all mine.
 At some point during my visit to University of Arkansas via his coordination and orchestration (“Now, make sure they send you your money or you call me”), a little drama erupted at his home.
 It was about minding a child or ordering dinner or something.
 In an English Department hallway, he cut short our conversation to turn to his cell phone and try to settle it.
 He went on to me in a way which suggested the public E. Lynn Harris was the same in private: depended upon by many, overextended in self-generated tasks, and now putting a foot down with those who knew and loved him: “Listen honey, I can’t do it all.”